toddjordan/ember-cli-dynamic-forms/README.md

 `ember install ember-cli-dynamic-forms`

+For now, you'll get a jquery resolution prompt when running install.
+You'll want to pick the 1.11.3 option.

 ## Upgrading

 It's advisable to run `ember g ember-cli-dynamic-forms` between upgrades as dependencies may have been added, removed, or upgraded between releases.
 Please try this, along with clearing node_modules and bower_components before reporting issues after upgrading.